geoscope/white-knight-loader/CONTRIBUTING.md

     ```
 4.  **Set Up Your Environment (Python Specific):**

     This project uses Poetry for python version and dependency management.
 To get started, install Poetry using their [instructions](https://python-poetry.org/docs/).
     Then go into the project directory type the following once to initialise the project:

     ```bash
-    poetry init
+    poetry install
     ```

+    The project's `pyproject.toml` file is currently set up to require Python 3.12.x installed.

 5.  **Make Your Changes:** Write your code and make sure to follow the coding style (see "Coding Standards" below).
 6.  **Test Your Changes:**
     * Please add tests for any new features or bug fixes.
     * Ensure all tests pass before submitting your pull request.
         ```bash
-        # (Command to run tests, e.g., pytest, python -m unittest)
         pytest
         ```
 7.  **Lint Your Code:** We aim for clean, readable code.
 Please lint your code before committing.
     ```bash
-    #
     black .
     ```
 8.  **Commit Your Changes:** Use clear and concise commit messages.